w3c/wot-testing/events/2022.07.Online/README.md

 * The `{Deliverable}_manual.csv` in this directory is a snapshot taken at the start of the event and should be used for input data and PRs generated during the event.
 However, please refer to the respective repos to find the most recent version.
-* The manual.csv files need to be updated since the automatic testing now covers more cases.
+* The manual.csv files need to be updated since the automatic testing now covers more cases, and there are also some new assertions to be considered.
 Please see https://github.com/w3c/wot-testing/pull/363 for a diff showing the changes.

 # Logistics: